SCODEMeetup/cbus-biking-LOC-api/README.md

 ## Start the API application server

-<pre>rails s</pre>
+<pre>rails s -p 4000</pre>

 This will start the application server on your localhost at port 4000.
-When running the ui, you may need to run on a different port:

-<pre>rails s -p {port}</pre>
+If choosing to run the server at a different port also use that port for the Swagger UI.
+See the Swagger API documentation section below for details.

 ## Database deletion and reset